 What You Need to Know About Health Hazards After a Flood

 A flood is a disaster that just keeps coming back to haunt areas affected by it.
 As the waters recede, it doesn’t mean that the risk of illness is over.
-After a flood, clean-up itself can be wrought with hazards.
+After a flood, clean-up itself can be fraught with hazards.

 As if the loss of life and property isn’t enough, there other many hazards that arrive with flooding and persist long after the initial rise in water levels.